HOW TO GET GIGS

 Agency Contracts

+If you’re a function or wedding band, then there is a good chance that you’re working with at least one entertainment agent.
 They will generally have their own live contracts for both acts and clients to sign, but it’s important to review these carefully to double check for any mistakes or anything you aren’t okay with.

 If you receive any contracts you aren’t entirely happy about, raise your concerns with the agency.
 You can also have them looked over by a legal professional or the Musicians’ Union.